- 1 How to transfer your money cheaply to the other side of the world

 Our favourite for New Zealand

-This is currently Transferwise or the free credit card.
-Transferwise* is totally transparent with fees and has brilliant exchange rates.
+This is currently Wise or the free credit card.
+Wise* is totally transparent with fees and has brilliant exchange rates.
 A nice feature we also find is the exchange rate alert.
 If you are not in a hurry, you can just wait until the exchange rate is right for you and then transfer the money in a relaxed way.
-Register now for free with Transferwise*.
+Register now for free with Wise*.

 Questions or suggestions